-Through our Continental Program, IFS offers educators our assistance and experience in developing a quality field studies program at a low cost, which otherwise the educator may not have the means to accomplish.
+Through our Continental & International Trips, IFS offers educators our assistance and experience in developing a quality field studies program at a low cost, which otherwise the educator may not have the means to accomplish.
 Arrangements can be made to visit sites in North and Central America, with programs lasting from several days to several weeks.
 All necessary resources, administrative assistance, financial coordination, field training assistance, and transportation can be provided.
 The Continental Program is customized to each group's needs.
 Contact the office with your trip interests and let us plan the experience for you!

 We recently traveled to Iceland for a geology-based field study experience!
 Their trip emphasized geological inquiries throughout Iceland, but was also filled with incredible sights, volcanoes, waterfalls, hot springs and mountainous views.
 Iceland is an ideal location for geological studies!